DevOps-MBSE/AaC/docs/docs/dev_guide/plugin_dev_guide.md

 - `__init.py__`
 - `plugin_name_impl.py`
 - `plugin_architecture_file.yaml`
-- `jinja` User-made `jinja` template files can be stored here for plugins that generate artifacts.
+- `templates/` (The `templates/` directory will contain [Jinja](https://palletsprojects.com/p/jinja/) template files used by the plugins.)

-The folder structure will look something like this:
+The folder structure will look something like this for third-party plugins:

 ```markdown
 ├── README.md